abstractmachines/abstractmachines.github.io/_posts/2018-2-23-information-hiding-weakmaps-weaksets.md

 a lot of what I've been told by senior engineers, which also aligns with my research.

-#### Weakly Held References and Dangling Pointer Solutions

-WeakMaps are used commonly in JS for information hiding.
-They were used in Firefox Developer Tools.
-They are used in credentials.

 ### Option 4.
 Using Symbols as keys for private properties
 This is pretty weird and obscure.